scality/Zenko-RFCs/docs/design/crr-metrics.md

-kafka_messages_consumed | Total number of kakfa messages consumed by the queue processor | Counter kafka_messages_produced | Total number of kafka messages produced by the queue processor | Counter kafka_lag | Number of kafka objects we are behind in the queue | Gauge
+kafka_messages_consumed | Total number of kakfa messages consumed by the queue processor | Counter kafka_messages_produced | Total number of kafka messages produced by the queue processor | Counter kafka_lag | Number of kafka objects we are behind in the queue | Gauge http_outgoing_bandwidth | How much outgoing HTTP bandwidth are we using | Gauge

 ### Labels